-These percentages below will help you build this budget and provide a better understanding of where your investment is going in each phase of the project.
+These percentages below will help you build this budget and provide a better understanding of where your investment is allocated in each phase of the project.

 · 25-30% Labor – This is the largest portion of your budget and most of it you will not be able to actually see when the space is complete.
 Depending on your existing configuration and the extent of what is changing in your space, this number reflects demolition, plumbing, additional mechanicals, and installation of all the fixtures that will need to be purchased for this space.